 Doctors also ask the person about gastrointestinal symptoms such as anorexia, nausea, vomiting, vomiting of blood (hematemesis), weight loss, and bloody or black stools.
 Other symptoms include shortness of breath and sweating.

 Doctors need to know whether the person has been diagnosed with a gastrointestinal and/or heart disorder, has any heart risk factors (such as high blood pressure [ hypertension High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ] or an excessive amount of cholesterol in the blood [ hypercholesterolemia Dyslipidemia Dyslipidemia is a high level of lipids (cholesterol, triglycerides, or both) or a low high-density lipoprotein (HDL) cholesterol level.
-Lifestyle, genetics, disorders (such as low thyroid hormone... read more ]), and the results of previous tests that have been done and treatments that have been tried.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ] or an excessive amount of cholesterol in the blood [ hypercholesterolemia Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more ]), and the results of previous tests that have been done and treatments that have been tried.

 Possible tests include

-Because of the risk of cancer, doctors typically look in the esophagus and stomach with a flexible tube ( upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ) in people who are over age 60 and in younger people with warning signs.
+Because of the risk of cancer, doctors typically look in the esophagus and stomach with a flexible tube (upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more ) in people who are over age 60 and in younger people with warning signs.
 Those who are younger and have no symptoms other than dyspepsia are often treated with acid-blocking drugs.
 If this treatment is unsuccessful, doctors usually do an endoscopy.

 People with symptoms of acute coronary ischemia, particularly those with risk factors, should go to the emergency department for an immediate evaluation, including electrocardiography (ECG) and blood tests for damage to heart muscle cells.